k8s-at-home/charts/index.md

 helm repo add billimek https://billimek.com/billimek-charts/
 ```

-You can then run `helm search repo billimek` to see the charts.
+You can then run `helm search billimek` to see the charts.

 ## Charts